muhab404/DRF-task/README.md

 ## 3. Migration Requirements
-1. start postgres service by run this `service postgres start`
-2. cd into repo root folder
+1. cd into repo root folder
-3. active your venv (if you have)
+2. active your venv (if you have)
-4. run this commands
+3. run this commands
 ```bash
 python3 manage.py makemigrations
 python3 manage.py migrate